2021 Legislative Priorities

-For the past 45 years, the Georgia Legislative Black Caucus (GLBC) has sought to protect the general welfare of Black people and other people of color and disadvantaged citizens of Georgia in matters of health and welfare, education, social and criminal justice, employment and economic empowerment.
-Our 2020 Legislative Priorities embody the above purpose and those issues we intend to address this upcoming session.
+For the more than 45 years, the Georgia Legislative Black Caucus (GLBC) has sought to protect the general welfare of Black people and other people of color and disadvantaged citizens of Georgia in matters of health and welfare, education, social and criminal justice, employment and economic empowerment.
+Our Legislative Priorities embody the above purpose and those issues we intend to address this upcoming session.

 With the entire country’s eyes on Georgia in 2020, the Georgia Legislative Black Caucus, comprised of 65 House and Senate members, presents its 2020 Legislative Priorities.
 This document represents our collective concerns as citizen representatives and also speaks to the challenges facing many of our constituents, ally organizations, and community partners.
 As a Caucus, we advocate for public policy that pushes our state to be more equitable, just and innovative.
 This is a roadmap for substantive action on matters that impact not just African Americans, but all Georgians.

 Regardless of your political affiliation, zip code, faith, or any other self-identifier, we have made a space for you to benefit from the following legislative priorities and invite you to advocate for the General Assembly to act boldly, conscientiously and with the foresight to build a Georgia where we all can thrive and achieve our dreams.

 Closing Georgia’s Digital Divide